 Take your first step towards a career in Economics, apply for admission to the different major programs at the end of your second year.
+Admission to the economics major, combined majors, or honours programs is by application only.

 The VSE’s admission to the economics major is a competitive process, which takes into consideration both a student’s academic performance and the types of courses they have taken.
 Per the UBC Calendar, “selection for admission is based on a weighted average calculated on the grades from all credits of post-secondary coursework attempted, with the exception of [up to] 12 credits that may be excluded from the calculation.”